Toolkit: Understanding and challenging HIV stigma in the MENA region

-The toolkit is a training resource containing many participatory exercises to use in order to understand and challenge stigma.
+The toolkit is a training resource containing participatory exercises in order to understand and challenge stigma.

-MSM are the main target group, but it is worth highlighting that other affected groups are intended to benefit from the toolkit too.
-There are messages, information and activities that can be adapted and used for these key populations.
+Men who have sex with men (MSM) are the main target group, but it is intended for other affected groups to benefit from the toolkit too.
+There are messages, information and activities that can be adapted and used for other key populations.